jbkrause/JupyterHubDocker/README.md

 ### Existing certificate
 Alternatively you may use a proper pair of key/certificate.
 In this case name them cert.pem and key-no-passwd.pem.
-Pay attention that the key must not be protected by a passphrase (the second openssl command just above is a way to remove the passphrase of an existing key).
+Pay attention that the key must not be protected by a pass phrase (the second openssl command just above is a way to remove the pass phrase of an existing key).

 The key and certificates to use are defined in the notebooks/jupyterhub_config_autosigned.py like so: